 There are different methods when it comes to therapy for phobia.
 As you get to know your counselor, they will determine which approach will be best for you.
 One approach is addressing your phobia through gradual repeated exposure to the phobia as you work on changing your response to the phobia.

 This method targets your anxiety and coping with the feelings and sensations you get when faced with your phobia.
 A first step may be to think about what you’re afraid of.
 Over time you’ll progress to actually facing your phobia and putting your coping tools to use.
 Other approaches combine exposure of your phobia with other techniques to achieve the same goal.

 Face Your Phobia With Garrett

 Our compassionate professionals are here to help you face your phobias!
 Contact us at Garrett Counseling today.
-To better serve you, we have three locations, Jacksonville, Boaz, and Huntsville, and we offer in-person appointments or teletherapy visits.
+To better serve you, we have three locations, Jacksonville, Albertville / Boaz, and Huntsville, and we offer in-person appointments or teletherapy visits.
 Call us at (256) 239-5662.